-➤ ASEAN + 1 ROO
+$\blacktriangleright$ ASEAN + 1 ROO

 In addition to the ASEAN Free Trade Area, ASEAN as a whole is also engaged with various Dialogue Partners to implement or discuss free trade areas under the "ASEAN plus" framework.
-Agreements have been signed with China (ACFTA) and Korea (AKFTA).
-Other dialogue partners for potential partnerships include Australia-New Zealand, India, EU and the United States.
+Agreements have been signed with China (ACFTA) and Korea (AKFTA) and Japan.

 Both ACFTA and AKFTA adopt the general 40 percent local/regional value added (RVA) rule, with full cumulation.
 They also provide for alternative rule using CTC for certain products.
 The progression from AFTA to ASEAN plus one, thus far, has been towards more flexibility (and thus less restrictiveness).
 The ACFTA ROO is more flexible (and less restrictive) than AFTA ROO covering a larger number of products with alternative CTC rule.
 These include 424 (HS6) textile and textile products items, 2 items of preserved fish, 6 items of wool, 22 of leather goods, 14 for furskins and 4 item lines of footwear.
 The AKFTA appears even more liberal with even larger product coverage allowed to use CTC as an alternative rule (except for a few cases in the automotive sector where the RVA requirement is 45 percent).
-It even introduces the novel approach of back-to-back Certificate of Origin (CO) for re-exports of partner A into partner B of products which was first exported by partner C into A, e.g. transit exports of Singapore from another ASEAN country (Manchin and Pelkmans-Balaoing, 2007).
+It even introduces the novel approach of back-to-back Certificate of Origin (CO) for re-exports of partner A into partner B of products which was first exported by partner C into A, e.g. transit exports of Singapore from another ASEAN country.
+(Manchin and Pelkmans-Balaoing, 2007)